SXV357/Online-Product-Marketplace/Tests.md

 ## Database
 ### Note: The tests for the Database class can be found in the root directory in the TestDatabase.java class.
-Before running all tests, there are two methods that have been commented out which need to be executed since they are responsible for generating test data that the test cases have been designed for.
-There is no need for running each test sequentially, as all can be run at once.
 1. Given the name of the database(users.csv, stores.csv, products.csv, shoppingCarts.csv, and purchaseHistories.csv), the correct headers associated with the files are returned
 2. Given the name of the database, the test to check whether or not a given index is within bounds or not for how many ever columns exist returns the correct value
 3. When adding an entry for the first time to each of the databases, the respective CSVs get populated accordingly with the new information